What to expect within a session

 A common misconception is that art therapy requires making images which the art therapist then interprets.
 This is not the case.
 The process is organic, and the therapist helps the client to reflect on and identify personal emotional issues, which may be confusing or distressing.
 The therapist may offer an art directive, or the client may prefer to explore the art media organically.

-Sometimes no artwork is created, and the sessions are a kinaesthetic and sensory exploration of art media, enabling a deeper body mind connection to aid in healing and processing.
+Sometimes no artwork is created, and the sessions can either be talk-based or a kinaesthetic and sensory exploration of art media, enabling a deeper body mind connection to aid in healing and processing.

 Is it safe?